-The child was born in another state and the applicant has difficulty in getting the verification needed to apply for a social security number for the child.
-The applicant is not refusing to meet the requirement, but is unable to meet it immediately.
+The child was born in another state and the applicant has difficulty in getting the verification needed to apply for an SSN for the child.
+The applicant is not refusing to meet the requirement but is unable to meet it immediately.

-If a grant can be approved for some members but not for other members because of the social security number requirement, offer the applicant the following alternatives:
+If a grant can be approved for some members but not for other members because of the SSN requirement, offer the applicant the following alternatives:

 - Pend the application until all members are eligible.
-The grant, covering all members, will then become retroactive to seven days after the date of application or the date the family was otherwise eligible, whichever is later. - Approve the assistance grant for the members who are immediately eligible, with the expectation that the other members will be added to the grant after a proof of social security number application is provided.
+The grant, covering all members, will then become retroactive to seven days after the date of application or the date the family was otherwise eligible, whichever is later. - Approve the assistance grant for the members who are immediately eligible, with the expectation that the other members will be added to the grant after a proof of SSN application is provided.

 There is no retroactive payment for members who are added at a later date.
-The date of application to add the previously excluded members is the date the participant provides you with proof of application for the social security number.
+The date of application to add the previously excluded members is the date the participant provides you with proof of application for the SSN.

-- Ms. A applies for assistance on April I for herself and her child, who was born in Utah.
-Ms. A hasn't been able to get the child's birth certificate to apply for a social security number.
+- 1. Ms. A applies for assistance on April 1 for herself and her child, who was born in Utah.
+Ms. A hasn't been able to get the child's birth certificate to apply for an SSN.
 Her application is pending.
-On June 2, Ms. A receives the birth certificate and applies for the child's social security number.
+On June 2, Ms. A receives the birth certificate and applies for the child's SSN.
 She provides proof on June 3.
-If otherwise eligible, Ms. A receives assistance retroactive to April 8. - Ms. B applies for assistance on March 10.
-She has applied for a social security number for one of her two children, but is having trouble getting a birth certificate for the other.
+If otherwise eligible, Ms. A receives assistance retroactive to April 8. - 2.
+Ms. B applies for assistance on March 10.
+She has applied for an SSN for one of her two children, but is having trouble getting a birth certificate for the other.
 She elects to receive assistance for herself and one child.
 On March 25, the assistance is approved effective March 17 for Ms. B and the one child.

-On April 15, Ms. B receives the necessary verification and applies for a social security number for the second child.
-On April 18, she provides proof of application for the second child's social security number.
+On April 15, Ms. B receives the necessary verification and applies for an SSN for the second child.
+On April 18, she provides proof of application for the second child's SSN.
 If otherwise eligible, the child is added to the grant effective April 25.